Skip to content

 source ~/.bashrc

-# Then reconnect
+# Or disconnect and reconnect

 Terminal window